-SLAS is pleased to announce the introduction of…
+ALA is pleased to announce the return of…

-The SLAS New Product Award (NPA) Designation will be conferred upon as many as three winning product entries in this first-ever competition.
+The ALA New Product Award (NPA) Designation will be conferred upon as many as three winning product entries in this second-annual LabAutomation2010 competition.
 Recipients of the award will receive the following:

-- Listing in SLAS News Section of March Edition of SBS Buzz
+- Listing in ALA News Section of February Edition of LabSnap

-- Live and Recorded in the SLAS Member Center on the Exhibit Floor
+- Live and Recorded in the ALA Member Center on the Show Floor

-- Segment To Be Released with May 2011 Edition of SBS Buzz
+- Segment To Be Released with March 2010 Edition of LabSnap

-- Prior to the exhibition, exhibiting companies will be notified about the SLAS NPA Designation competition and given the opportunity to declare participation.
+- Prior to the exhibition each year, exhibiting companies will be notified about the ALA NPA Designation competition and given the opportunity to declare participation.

-- Additionally, on-site in Orlando at SBS 2011 entry forms will be placed in each booth during/after set-up (typically on Sunday, March 27) offering exhibiting companies the opportunity to opt-in to the competition.
+- Additionally, on-site in Palm Springs at LabAutomation2010 entry forms will be placed in each booth after set-up (typically on Saturday) offering exhibiting companies the opportunity to opt-in to the competition.
 The exhibitors will place the entry forms into a ballot box located in the Show Office on the Exhibit Show Floor declaring participation.

 - All product entries must be on the exhibit floor and have some supporting data indicating it works as advertised.

-- The product entry must be less than one year old in its current form (since the prior SBS conference) to be considered.
+- The product entry must be less than one year old in its current form (since the prior LabAutomation conference) to be considered.
 Major product enhancements can be considered.
-Products CANNOT have been displayed at previous SBS conferences.
+Products CANNOT have been displayed at previous LabAutomation conferences.

-- The winning companies of the SLAS NPA Designation must have agreed to participate in the competition
+- The top three winning companies of the ALA NPA Designation must have agreed to participate in the competition.

 The evaluation process is a two-phase approach:

-- The Lead Judge will divide the new product entries equally among the primary judges.
+- The Lead Judge will divide the new product entries equally among the six primary judges.

-- Commencing Tuesday when the floor opens, each primary judge will visit, review and rank the top three new products entries assigned.
+- Commencing Sunday evening, each primary judge will visit, review and rank the top three new products entries assigned.
 The participating media will canvas the entire exhibit floor and rank their top three new products.

 - Each of the primary judges will visit, review and judge each of the Top 9 new product entries using the scoring criteria below.

-- Wednesday evening, the primary judges will meet to tally the scores and rank the Top 9 new product entries.
-The top three highest scoring new products will receive the SLAS NPA Designation at SBS 2011.
+- Monday evening, the primary judges will meet to tally the scores and rank the Top 9 new product entries.
+The top three highest scoring new products will receive the ALA NPA Designation.

-- The top three product entries will be announced in the Exhibit Hall at least three hours before the close of the exhibition on the final day (Wednesday, March 30 @ 4PM).
-Announcing well before the close of the Exhibit Hall will allow for the necessary media pictures and to record the live show of The Lab Man pod cast and provides attendees time to visit the winner’s booths.
+- The top three product entries will be announced in the Exhibit Hall three hours before the close of the exhibition on the final day (Tuesday, January 26).
+Announcing well before the close of the Exhibit Hall will allow for the necessary media pictures and to record the live show of The Lab Man pod cast.

 As part of Phase 2, the primary judges will personally visit, review and score each of the Top 9 new product entries on the exhibit floor.
 The judges' decision criteria will be based on the following four categories (in no order of significance):

-- impact on the field of drug discovery
+- impact on the field of laboratory automation and technology

 - extraordinary technical originality